WGribaa/Winning-DeepFake-Review/README.md

 # Winning-DeepFake-Review
 Line-by-line review of the prediction part of the winning submission to the Facebook Kaggle Deep Fake detection competition.

-Line by line review of the DeepFake Kaggle competition winner

 You can read the Notebook online, with the Jupyter viewer.
 Direct link : https://nbviewer.jupyter.org/github/WGribaa/Winning-DeepFake-Review/blob/main/DeepFake%20Prediction%20Review.ipynb

 ## Table of content